im-tomu/tomu.im/tomu.md

 ---
 layout: default
-title: Tomu - A tiny ARM microprocessor which fits in your USB port.
+title: Tomu - A ARM microprocessor which fits in your USB port.
 permalink: /tomu.html
 ---